What is World Curlew Day?

 2024

-On the weekend of World Curlew Day, we have two events in northern England.
-On Saturday 20th April, we have a two-part event in Farndale, with a three-hour walk on the North Yorkshire Moors to see Curlews in their habitat, followed by an intimate evening event at the famous The Band Room with David Gray and Mary Colwell.
-Please note that tickets are sold out for both the walk and the evening event.
+On the weekend of World Curlew Day, we held two events in northern England.
+On Saturday 20th April, we had a two-part event in Farndale, with a three-hour walk on the North Yorkshire Moors to see Curlews in their habitat, followed by an intimate evening event at the famous The Band Room with David Gray and Mary Colwell.

-On World Curlew Day itself, we will be holding another evening event at the Alnwick Playhouse, hosted by the Duke of Northumberland.
-Tickets are available via the Alnwick Playhouse website.
+On World Curlew Day itself, we held another evening event at the Alnwick Playhouse, hosted by the Duke of Northumberland.

-And as usual, we have our World Curlew Day competition!
-This year, we've added a new category: Curlew bake-off!
+And as usual, we had our World Curlew Day competition!
+This year, we added a new category: Curlew bake-off!

 2023